Pablo Santos (actor): Career

 Santos was born in Monterrey, Nuevo León.
 At the age of 12 he moved with his family to Los Angeles, California.
 He began an acting career and starred as the son of a Mexican-Irish-American family portrayed in Greetings from Tucson, which ran on the WB network from 2002 to 2003.

 After the series ended, he appeared in the 2004 film Party Animalz.
 He also appeared in television shows such as Law & Order: Special Victims Unit and Boston Public.

 Death

 Santos died on 15 September 2006 in a plane crash at Toluca International Airport in Toluca, west of Mexico City.
-He was piloting a private light plane, a Piper PA-46 Malibu Mirage, from Monterrey to Acapulco with six friends as passengers to celebrate Mexican Independence Day when the plane crashed over a mile (1.6 km) short of the runway while he was attempting an emergency landing due to low fuel levels.
-Another passenger, Martel Fernández, died the following day, while the others on board were hospitalized for minor injuries.
+He was flying as a passenger, seated on the floor with no restraints, in a chartered plane (a Piper PA-46 Malibu) flown by a commercial pilot, from Monterrey to Acapulco with five friends to celebrate Mexican Independence Day when the plane crashed over a mile (1.6 km) short of the runway while the pilot was attempting an emergency landing at an intermediate airport in Toluca due to low fuel levels.
+Another passenger, Martel Fernández, was declared brain-dead the following day; his life support was terminated.
+All others on board were hospitalized for minor injuries.
+The aircraft was certified to carry six persons, including the pilot, and there were six seats in the plane, yet there were seven people onboard.